-As explained more fully in the Statement of Responsibilities of the Governing Body, the Governing Body is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-My responsibility is to audit, certify and report on the financial statements in accordance with the Further Education (Northern Ireland) Order 1997 as amended by the Audit and Accountability Institutions of Further Education (Public Sector Audit) Order (Northern Ireland) 2008.
+As explained more fully in the Statement of Governing Body's Responsibilities, the Governing Body is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+My responsibility is to audit, certify and report on the financial statements in accordance with the Further Education (Northern Ireland) Order 1997 as amended by the Institutions of Further Education (Public Sector Audit) Order (Northern Ireland) 2008.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.